 122 W 26th St, New York, NY 10001

 New York City is full of sports bars.
 But, The Ainsworth is by far my first choice when it comes to kicking it, watching the big game, feasting on traditional “sports bar” food, with an upscale twist.
 If you’re looking for a modern sports bar, with ultra chic décor, yet a kicked-back feel, then Ainsworth is it.
+If you are interested in finding out more about sports hospitality you can read more if you visit a company similar to DTB Sports and Events.

 The Ainsworth, managed by popular Paige Hospitality Group, known for popular spots like Southampton Social Club and The Chester in Meatpacking, has multiple locations in the city, which makes it easy to book a table regardless of where you are.
 Let me just say, these guys, did not skimp on the décor.
 The feel is that of an old, rustic, yet glamorous décor.
 Beautiful pine covers the walls and vintage, elegant, chandeliers hang from the ceiling.
 You won’t be eating on just any table, you’ll be dining in style on lavish oak tables and extremely comfortable, chocolate leather seats.